victowang/facebookMessengerParser/readme.md

 Explore your messenger data, you might find some fun or interesting insight.

 ## What can this parser do ?

+#### Data :
-* Find out how many message reactions each user of a conversation has
+* Find out how many message reactions each user has received
+* Find out how many message readctions each user has sent

+#### Scope :
+* A single HTML file
+* All the html files in a directory

 ## How to get your data ?
 You can download your Facebook messenger data in your [personal information](https://www.facebook.com/settings?tab=your_facebook_information) as html files.